GelsominaPagliaro/Breakout-Atari/README.md

 The agent is penalized for losing the ball (and consequently life) and receives positive rewards for hitting bricks.

-The algorithm enabling the agent to learn is **Dueling Deep Q-Learning**.
+The algorithm enabling the agent to learn is **Dueling Double Deep Q-Learning**.